Valdecy/pyAutoSummarizer/README.md

 # pyAutoSummarizer

-pyAutoSummarizer - A Extrative and Abstractive Summarization Library Powered with Artificial Intelligence.
+pyAutoSummarizer - A Extractive and Abstractive Summarization Library Powered with Artificial Intelligence.

 ## Introduction